 4. Prepare your resume for a civilian job.

 Updating your resume is an important part of this process.
-Why do you need to update your resume just because you're transitioning from the military to a civilian job?
-Because civilian employers don't necessarily speak or understand military lingo.
-If your resume is filled with military jargon or acronyms that describe your skills, the HR professional on the receiving end likely doesn't have the knowledge to decipher it.
+Civilian employers don't necessarily speak or understand military lingo, so if your resume is filled with military jargon or acronyms to your skills, the HR professional on the receiving end likely doesn't have the knowledge to decipher it.

-Therefore, it's important that you describe your skills and military experience in their language.
-Once you've updated it, ask a few civilian friends who've never had military experience to take a look at it.
+It's important that you describe your skills and military experience in their language so hiring teams can understand how your abilities can benefit their company.
+Once you've updated your resume, ask a few civilian friends to look at it.
 If they can understand your strengths and experience, you're probably headed in the right direction.

 5. Learn about civilian benefits.

 While it may be confusing, having sufficient health care is important for your financial security.
-Take some time to understand the differences so you can better compare jobs.
-Check out this article devoted to helping military members understand civilian benefits.
+Take some time to understand the differences so you can better compare jobs and benefits packages.

 6. Secure your life insurance.

-When you leave the military, your Servicemembers' Group Life Insurance (SGLI) will go away.
-However, your need for life insurance probably doesn't go away.
+When you leave the military, your Servicemembers' Group Life Insurance, or SGLI, will go away.
+However, you’ll still probably need life insurance.

-Veterans' Group Life Insurance (VGLI) is one option for veterans struggling to get life insurance due to health risks, but there may be less expensive alternatives for those who are healthier.
+Veterans' Group Life Insurance, or VGLI, is one option for veterans struggling to get life insurance due to health risks, but there may be less expensive alternatives for those who are healthier.

 7. Learn about VA disability.